jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 You need to supply the names of the objective and constraint functions to your SNOBFit object as follows:
 ```
 snobfit_object.fcn = 'hsf18'      % objective function
-snobfit_object.softfcn = 'hsf18'  % constraint function
+snobfit_object.constraintFcn = 'hsf18'  % constraint function
 ```
-Note: You can only assign functions in the **+objfcn** folder to *'snobfit_object.fcn'*, and similarly you can only assign functions in **+confcn** to *'snobfit_object.softfcn'*.
+Note: You can only assign functions in the **+objfcn** folder to *'snobfit_object.fcn'*, and similarly you can only assign functions in **+confcn** to *'snobfit_object.constraintFcn'*.
 If you do not define the constraint function, then SNOBFit will carry out an unconstrained optimisation.

-To run the optimisation, you should follow the steps described in *using_soft_snobfit.mlx*.
+To run the optimisation, you should follow the steps described in *using_constrained_snobfit.mlx*.

 ## Defining a Chemical (or Blackbox) Optimisation
 The instructions provided above include all of the information needed to define a mathematical optimisation problem, in which the objective function and constraint functions are known algebraic functions of the input parameters.
 Chemical optimisation is an example of blackbox optimisation, in which we do not know the functional dependence of the output properties on the input parameters, and so we must carry out an experiment to determine the output properties for a given set of input parameters.
 Blackbox optimisation is handled in a slightly different manner to mathematical optimisation as described below.